Trading strategy: Ichimoku TKC

 The Senkou Span B (2nd leading line) is an average of the highest highs and the lowest lows over the last 52 periods, i.e. the mid-point of the range of prices over the last 52 periods, plotted 26 periods ahead.
 Senkou Span B measures the price’s long-term momentum.

 The area between Senkou Span A and Senkou Span B is called Kumo, the cloud.
 The cloud is colored in red when the trend is bearish (Senkou Span A is below Senkou Span B).
 The cloud is colored in green when the trend is bullish (Senkou Span A is above Senkou Span B).

-In this screenshot both a bullish and bearish cloud (Kumo) are visible.
+In this illustration both a bullish and bearish cloud (Kumo) are visible.

-Chikou Span (lagging line): it represents the current closing price time-shifted backwards by 26 periods.
+The Chikou Span (lagging line) represents the current closing price time-shifted backwards by 26 periods.
 While the rationale behind this may at first appear confusing, it becomes very clear once we consider that it allows traders to quickly see how today’s price action compares to the price action of 26 periods ago.

 Several publications give different descriptions of the various strategies that can be derived from the exploitation of the Ichimoku charting system.
 The Ichimoku TKC strategy that is detailed in this text is based on crosses between Tenkan Sen and Kijun Sen as well as the position of this cross relative to the cloud.
 The text shows the strategy applied in a 1-day time frame.
 The strategy can also be used in a 1-week time frame.